Skip to main content

 cordon integration disable codex --trust

-# Disable Hermes integration (defaults to user scope)
+# Disable Hermes integration (uses ~/.hermes/cordon.toml, or legacy user config if applicable)

 cordon integration disable hermes